Unsure about your French table manners? Click Here to download > > How to avoid these 10 food etiquette mistakes !

 At a time when advertising aimed at children was still the norm, kids were bombarded with the grinning bovine – notebook covers, stickers and all manner of advertising materials specifically designed for them.

-It may be processed, but it is absolutely cheese.
 Originally Comté from the Jura was used but over time other cheeses were substituted, like Emmental, which is local, or even such foreign ones as Cheddar or Gouda.
 Add milk solids, butter, and some salts.

 There have been plenty of imitators, some with a successful product.
 They usually play on the cow design – turning it blue or making it sing – or on the name, the Curious Cow, the Laughing Monkey or the Happy Goat.

 One particular lawsuit against an imitator lasted more than a quarter century, in a case so complex it's still being studied in Business School.
 La Vache Qui Rit won.